Hoecker-Lab/pocketoptimizer/README.rst

         protein_structure='scaffold/YOUR_PROTEIN.pdb',  # Input PDB
-        keep_chains=['A', 'B'],  # Specific protein chain to keep backbone_restraint=True, # Restrains the backbone during the minimization cuda=False,              # Performs minimization on CPU instead of GPU discard_mols=[]          # Special molecules to exclude.
+        keep_chains=['A', 'B'],  # Specific protein chain to keep backbone_restraint=True, # Restrains the backbone during the minimization discard_mols=[]          # Special molecules to exclude.
 Per default everything, but peptides have to be defined manually
         )